 2a.
 On success, the HSS responds with "200 OK" with the message body containing the UE's Repository Data for the requested Service Indication as relevant for the requesting NF service consumer.

 2b.
-If there is no valid subscription data or Repository Data for the UE, HTTP status code "404 Not Found" shall be returned including additional error information in the response body (in the "ProblemDetails" element).
+If there is no valid subscription data or Repository Data for the UE, HTTP status code "404 Not Found" shall be returned and it should include additional error information in the response body (in the "ProblemDetails" element).

 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the GET response body.